Indicative-Data-Science/gnssmapper/readme.md

 Example Data
 ------------
-In the folder 'example' there are a series of gnsslogger files created as part of a pilot study, that can be used for testing and analysis.
+In the folder 'examplefiles' there are a series of gnsslogger files created as part of a pilot study, that can be used for testing and analysis.